Your feedback and final design

 The proposed Mount Waverley Linear Reserve upgrades are designed to provide a welcoming environment for the whole community and a place that dog owners can come to actively recreate and socialise with their dogs.

-The draft concept design includes the below improvements:
+The draft concept design included the below improvements:

 • Dog enrichment elements - digging pit, log clusters and clamber mound equipment